Platform Product Leader · Fintech · Warsaw, Poland

-Banking, SaaS, BaaS, mobility & mCommerce — different industries, different customers.
-The job was always the same: see how every part connects, and make it one — and attract people to the mission.
+Digital Banking, BaaS, mobility mCommerce app.
+Different industries, but one agenda: user value and business goals.
+The job was always the same — see how every part connects, make it one, remove friction and act quickly.

 Tomasz Figarski